Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 SHOW IMAGE REPOSITORIES;
 ```
-Now copy the value from the `repository_url` for the row for `TASTY_APP_REPOSITORY` (there should only be one row).
+Now copy the value from the `repository_url` attribute for the row for `TASTY_APP_REPOSITORY` (there should only be one row).
 The URL should look something like this:
 ```bash
 <ACCOUNT_NAME>.registry.snowflakecomputing.com/frostbyte_tasty_bytes/app/tasty_app_repository
 ```